ZeTofZone/comfyui_Tof-s-nodes/README.md

 The resulting object will be always blue and shiny if it's round, and always green and mat if its's squared.
 <br>
+This is very helpful with long and complicated prompt or workflows using different checkpoints, each of them needing different prompts.